zhangying815/censoredGP/README.md

 1.  `cenGP_fit_pred_functions.R`: contains the proposed censoredGP
     fitting and prediction functions.
-2.  `VGP_fit_pred_functions_1d.R`: contains the functions used for the one-dimensional manuscript example.
-3.  `VGP_run_functions.R`: runs the one-dimensional example and produces Plot 1, comparing the standard GP model with the proposed censoredGP model.
-4.  `cenGP_run_functions.R`: runs the Borehole 8-dimensional simulation
+2.  `cenGP_run_functions.R`: runs the Borehole 8-dimensional simulation
     study and evaluates prediction performance.
+3.  `VGP_fit_pred_functions_1d.R`: contains the functions used for the one-dimensional manuscript example.
+4.  `VGP_run_functions.R`: runs the one-dimensional example and produces the following main figure, comparing the standard GP model with the proposed censoredGP model.
 5.  `mc_sov_censored_nd.cpp`: contains the C++ implementation used for Monte Carlo simulation under censoring.
 6.  `mc_sov_cpp_usage.R`: provides an example of how to call the C++